Online Permit Application

 Apply for your permit to shoot on state-owned property and track your permit status.

-The California Film Commission is open, but our permit coordinators are still working remotely.
-Even though the State reopened on June 15, we advise everyone to obey all State, County, and City orders in effect regarding Covid 19 safety.
+The California Film Commission is open, and our permit coordinators are working a hybrid remote/office schedule.
+While the pandemic has eased, we advise everyone to obey all State, County, and City orders in effect regarding Covid 19 safety.
 Applications will be processed on a case-by-case basis.

 The California Department of Corrections and Rehabilitation is now considering filming requests on a case-by-case basis.
+See their website here: Office of Public and Employee Communications (OPEC) – CDCR.
 Other State buildings and facilities will consider filming on a case-by-case basis.

 Please refer to the state Safely reopening California – Coronavirus COVID-19 Response for more general information.